brhr-iwao/libavogadro1cp2k/README.md

 2. Copy [released cp2kinputextension.dll] (https://github.com/brhr-iwao/libavogadro1cp2k/releases) to (Avogadro install directory, maybe C:\Program Files\Avogadro)\lib\Avogadro\1_1\ extensions directory.

-3. In order to use the pot generator, it is necessary to put gaff.dat, which is a plain text file and found in http://archive.ambermd.org/201111/att-0689/gaff.dat, in either directory of (Avogadro install directory, maybe C:\Program Files\Avogadro) or (Avogadro install directory)/bin depending on your environment.
-In my experience, Windows XP is the former case, Windows 10 is the latter.
+3. In order to use the pot generator, it is necessary to put gaff.dat, which is a plain text file and found in http://archive.ambermd.org/201111/att-0689/gaff.dat, in (Avogadro install directory, maybe C:\Program Files\Avogadro)/bin directory.

 4. Launch Avogadro.
 If you find 'Psf/Pot...' and 'CP2K Input...' entries in 'Extensions' menu, the installation was successful.